Colorado Sex Offender Management Board (SOMB) – Questions And Answers

 Why Should Sex Offenders Care About The Sex Offender Management Board?

 The board sets standards for probation officers and treatment personnel.
 If probation or treatment decides to terminate you, they will cite SOMB regulations.
 These regulations are so broad that they govern every aspect of an offender’s life (including thoughts).
 Courts are reluctant to oppose a probation officer or therapist’s interpretation or application of SOMB rules and regulations.
 Whether you are in treatment in Sterling, Durango, Grand Junction or Greeley, these regulations are paramount.

 If Charged With A Sex Offense, You Need An Attorney Experienced With The SOMB

-The attorneys at O'Malley and Sawyer, LLC, have worked hundreds of cases involving the Sex Offender Management Board in Jefferson, Denver and other Colorado counties.
+The attorneys at Sawyer Legal Group, LLC, have worked hundreds of cases involving the Sex Offender Management Board in Jefferson, Denver and other Colorado counties.
 It is critical from the beginning of a criminal case that anyone being investigated for or charged with a sex offense has someone knowledgeable of the sex offender treatment process heading his or her defense team.
 We know how to decrease your likelihood of ending up in the system and how to be successful if you must end up there.
 If you have any possibility of being charged with a Colorado sex offense, be smart, remain silent and call the criminal defense lawyers who know the SOMB at 303-731-0719.
 Together, we can protect your future.